publiccodenet/jitsi-community/README.md

 Unpack the
 Prosody setup Adding the auth module Adding the hashes.so Udating the Prosody configuration.
-We are using a version of hashes.so taken from a more recent version prosody because we need SHA-256 support.
+We are using a version of hashes.so taken from a more recent version Prosody because we need SHA-256 support.
 ```sh
 mv /usr/lib/prosody/util/hashes.so /usr/lib/prosody/util/hashes.so.bak